-As state director of The Nature Conservancy in Texas, Laura Huffman heads a statewide team of scientists, conservation experts and support staff whose work supports the Conservancy’s 38 statewide preserves and touches every corner of Texas.
+As state director of The Nature Conservancy in Texas, Laura Huffman heads a statewide team of scientists, conservation experts and support staff whose work protects the integrity of Texas’ natural resources and some of its most iconic landscapes.
 She has authored over 30 articles and op-ed pieces on a variety of conservation topics, including drought, water scarcity and Gulf of Mexico protection, and emerged as a national thought leader in the wake of the disastrous Deepwater Horizon oil spill in 2010.
 She advocated tirelessly on behalf of the RESTORE Act and succeeded in connecting a diverse coalition of stakeholders around a central idea: that a healthy Gulf of Mexico is vital to America’s success and Texas can be an incubator for best practices in marine science.

 Huffman also leads the Conservancy’s North American Urban Conservation program, designed to support cities as they integrate natural infrastructure into planning and development in ways that safeguard people and reduce vulnerability to climate change.
 In this role, she represented the Conservancy at the June 2013 United States Conference of Mayors convention, as well as the 2013 Clinton Global Initiative America summer meeting.
 On behalf of CGI, she became an active member of an ongoing work group focused on innovative financing for city infrastructure.

 Huffman has worked closely with Texas legislators to draft legislation with far-reaching ramifications for water conservation and spearheaded the expansion of water protection funds for Austin, San Antonio and surrounding counties.
 These citizen-approved funds have generated more than half a billion dollars to protect water in two of the fastest growing cities in the country, and emerged as a proven best practice for cities needing a practical, customizable way to protect water quality and quantity.